-3-7 The total manufacturing costs includes the raw materials used production (less any indirect materials used in production), the direct labor cost added to production, and the manufacturing overhead applied to production.
+3-7 The total manufacturing costs added to production include the direct materials used in production, the direct labor cost, and the manufacturing overhead applied to work in process.

-3-8 The total manufacturing costs added to production (which includes the raw materials used production, the direct labor cost added to production, and the manufacturing overhead applied to production) plus the beginning work in process inventory minus the ending work in process inventory equals the cost of goods manufactured.
+3-8 The beginning work in process inventory plus the total manufacturing costs (which includes the direct materials used production, the direct labor cost, and the manufacturing overhead applied to work in process) minus the ending work in process inventory equals the cost of goods manufactured.